gooddata/gooddata-ui-sdk/tools/dashboard-plugin-template/README.template.md

     _TIP_: you can use the `unlink` command to remove the link between dashboard and the plugin.

+7. Update parameters on a dashboard: `{{packageManager}} run update-plugin-params -- <plugin-object-id>`

+    This command is useful if you want to change or add the parameters in the already linked plugin.
+The tool will open an editor for you to enter the new parameters.

 ## Authentication & secrets

 Your plugin does not have to concern itself with the authentication against GoodData backend.
 When the plugin runs